 The quality of great Barolo is born in the vineyards – we can’t add quality in the cellar.
 With winemaking and ageing we try to preserve the characteristics given by the terroir.
 We have to work really hard to preserve the full quality of the grape.

 Barolo is made from pure Nebbiolo – a small, thick-skinned black grape which has a complex and delicious flavour but is very hard to grow.
-It buds in April, and takes a long time to ripen, which is why it’s harvested in the second half of October; just before the winter cold arrives in the Alps.
+It buds in April, and takes a long time to ripen, which is why it’s harvested in the second half of October; just before the winter cold arrives.
 Because these grapes need maximum sunlight to ripen fully, the best vineyards are located on hills facing South, South-West or South-East, in the middle of the slope.
 It’s fairly safe to say that excellent Barolo can only be made by winemakers who grow, or can get hold of, grapes from such locations.

-Nebbiolo is one of the best grapes because produces incredibly sophisticated and complex wine.
-But it is also one of the most difficult grapes to grow in the vineyard and vinify: it only flourishes on particular soils and weather conditions, and will give its best only in a few small districts.
+Nebbiolo is one of the best grapes because it produces incredibly sophisticated and complex wine.
+But it is also one of the most difficult grapes to grow in the vineyard and to vinify: it only flourishes on particular soils and weather conditions, and will give its best only in a few small districts.

 The rules of Barolo limit the harvest to just 8,000 kg of grapes per hectare.
 Although this figure seems small, boutique wineries that focus on quality often use far less than this.
 They carefully sort their grapes by hand to remove damaged or unripe berries.
 As you can imagine, this manual quality control makes production volumes quite small and drives the cost up.